 Hurry and wait.
 Hurry and wait.
 The adoption process is full of ups and downs, fasts and slows, and unknowns.
 When you’ve handled a lot, it can be overwhelming.

 During the home study, you are busy completing paperwork and visits.
 You feel like you are “making progress” accomplishing items and everything is in your control for the most part.

 But then the home study gets finalized and now what?
 You wait.
 You wait for either a birth mother to become matched with you or you wait for your dossier to be processed in a foreign country.
 So you wait.
-Basically everything at this point is out of your control.
+Basically, everything at this point is out of your control.

 My husband and I adopted our daughter domestically.
 It was an unforgettable experience, and I love every minute with our daughter.
 I thought I did everything right.
 I was on top of all of the paperwork and was in constant contact with our adoption agency.
 But looking back, there are some things I would have done differently: